couchbaselabs/docs-ng/content/couchbase-manual-1.8/command-line-interface-for-administration.markdown

 **Mac OS X** | `/Applications/Couchbase \Server.app/Contents/Resources/couchbase-core/bin/cbstats`

-[You can use this utility to getcouchbase node statistics](couchbase-manual-ready.html#couchbase-monitoring-nodestats).
-The general format for using it is:
+[You can use this utility to getcouchbase node statistics](#couchbase-monitoring-nodestats).
+The general format for using it
+is:

 ```